 The Saint Albans Museum welcomes all guests, including those living with disabilities.
 We are committed to providing accessible programs, events and services.
 For more information, please call (802) 527-7933.
 Learn more about Vermont’s Public Accommodation laws here.

 Designated parking spots for visitors with disability placards are available in the parking lot adjacent to the rear entrance of the Museum (between St. Paul’s & St. Luke’s).

 The Museum has a wheelchair accessible entrance at the rear (East side) of the building, with interior elevator access to each floor.

 [Beginning Summer 2020] The Museum has one wheelchair, as well as folding stools, available to visitors at no cost.
 These are available on a first-come, first-served basis.
 If you would like to use a wheelchair or folding stool, please speak to a Museum volunteer or staff member when purchasing admission.

 Personal Care Attendants

 Service Animals are welcome at the Museum.
 Visitors accompanied by Service Animals are encouraged to check in at the front desk upon arrival.
 All Service Animals must be leashed, harnessed, or tethered.
-If the individual’s Disability prevents the use of these devices or the devices interfere with the Service Animal’ s work, the individual must maintain control of the Animal through voice, signal, or other effective means.
-The handler of a Service Animal must abide by current city ordinances regarding licensing, vaccination and waste removal.
+If a guest’s disability prevents the use of these devices or the devices interfere with the Service Animal’ s work, the individual must maintain control of the Animal through voice, signal, or other effective means.
+The handler of a Service Animal must abide by current city ordinances regarding licensing, vaccination, and waste removal.
 It is the responsibility of the handler of the Service Animal to know about and comply with these ordinances.